OndrejLosensky/DataDepot/src/app/Journey.md

 The Analytics page will also have an folders card with biggest folders to access quickly

 Today I will also create an Getting started page for new users

+Codding snippets now fully functions in a basic version.
+You can add snippet, delete it and more.
+Also it has an functioning pagination.

+Create an simple, but cool looking get started page.
+It has 6 button to navigate more as the user wants.
+Also i made basic wireframe for the Notes section so I can create graph and couting system for it.
+That will be last thing for first section of Analytics page.

+Spent hours today: `5 Hours 31 mins`

+---